-Students reach quarterfinals of prestigious national mooting competition
+Two Law students have reached the quarterfinals of prestigious national mooting competition.

 Two students from London Metropolitan University have reached the quarter-finals of the ESU-Essex Court Chambers National Mooting Competition.